zhaofz635/SmileRecognition/README.md

     FileDownload.py: Implementation of file downloading.
     send_email.py: Implementation of sending emails.
   - **5. laughter_recognition Module
-    **video_processing.py: Video data processing and feature extraction.
-    **audio_processing.py: Audio data processing and feature extraction.
+    video_processing.py: Video data processing and feature extraction. audio_processing.py: Audio data processing and feature extraction.
-    **Deepfusion_network_model.py: Model establishment, training, and evaluation.
+    Deepfusion_network_model.py: Model establishment, training, and evaluation.
-    **Smile Recognition：Utilizes pre-existing deep learning discriminators in OpenCV to identify facial grayscale values.Features include facial features and Smile Ratio (angle of mouth corner uplift).
+    Smile Recognition：Utilizes pre-existing deep learning discriminators in OpenCV to identify facial grayscale values.Features include facial features and Smile Ratio (angle of mouth corner uplift).

-- **Laughter Recognition
+- Laughter Recognition
-  - **Main features include Main Frequencies, Energy Distribution, and Time Domain Features, extracted using the librosa library.
+  - Main features include Main Frequencies, Energy Distribution, and Time Domain Features, extracted using the librosa library.
-  - **Deep Fusion Network Model
+  - Deep Fusion Network Model
-    Consists of three steps:
+  - DConsists of three steps:
-      Feature extraction and preprocessing.
+      - **Feature extraction and preprocessing.
-      Model architecture: Utilizes Conv1D and LSTM layers to extract audio and facial features, followed by GlobalMaxPooling1D for global features.
+      - **Model architecture: Utilizes Conv1D and LSTM layers to extract audio and facial features, followed by GlobalMaxPooling1D for global features.
 Features are concatenated and passed through fully connected layers for classification.
-      Training and evaluation: Compiles the model using the Adam optimizer, adds Recall and Precision evaluation metrics.
+      - **Training and evaluation: Compiles the model using the Adam optimizer, adds Recall and Precision evaluation metrics.
 Trains the model on the training set and evaluates it on the test set, outputting classification reports and confusion matrices.

 ## Installation
 To install SmileRecognition, clone this repository and install the required dependencies: